react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 </TabItem>
 </Tabs>

-You can also provide a your own function to serialize the params.
+You can also provide your own function to serialize the params.
 For example, let's say that you want to use a DD-MM-YYYY format in the path instead of a timestamp:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>